 My philosophical background and orientation are in Humanistic and Buddhist Psychology.
-I have found that Mindfulness Based and Cognitive Behavioral Therapies are evidence-based treatments that may be very effective, as well as varieties of meditation or hypnotherapy.
-Depending on individual needs I may use approaches from personal adjustment and career counseling or psychodynamic approaches.
+I have found that Mindfulness-Based and Cognitive Behavioral Therapies are evidence-based treatments that may be very effective, as well as varieties of meditation or hypnotherapy.
+Depending on individual needs, I may use approaches from personal adjustment and career counseling or psychodynamic approaches.
 I have also found Acceptance and Commitment Therapy effective in many instances.

 As a counselor and psychotherapist, I am continually committed to providing a safe and supportive environment for my clients.
 My approach is to help people address interpersonal, relational and career challenges which may be undermining their personal growth or sense of well being.
 Goals of counseling may vary, but generally include personal growth in the areas of self compassion, creativity and interdependence.

 My clinical work includes individuals of various ages, backgrounds, sexualities, and genders.
 I am particularly experienced with young adults and individuals in the gay community.

 are designed to help people who suffer repeated bouts of depression and anxiety.
 They combine the ideas of cognitive therapy with meditative practices and attitudes based on the cultivation of mindfulness and acceptance.
 The heart of this work lies in becoming acquainted with the modes of mind that often characterize anxiety and mood disorders while simultaneously learning to develop a new relationship to them.